Runs with Scissors

 - The Strangerhood has Durnt running with giant scissors.
 He impaled Sam's gall bladder with them.

-- In The Venture Brothers, Dean Venture is shown to have died by running with scissors and tripping.
+- In The Venture Bros., Dean Venture is shown to have died by running with scissors and tripping.

 - The death montage shows that they are so much death prone that even ridiculously safe activities like flying a kite has killed both Hank and Dean at least once.